ArjanCodes/examples/mac_software_dev/OUTLINE.md

   - If you just need a desktop: M1 mini has the same performance or even a bit better than the M1 Macbook Air due to the fan and it's pretty cheap.
   - If you need a bit more performance: M1 MacbookPro 14.
 It's more expensive, but it's also a way faster machine with the M1 Pro
 - What you definitely shouldn't buy:
-  - M1 Max (same CPU performance as the M1 Pro)
+  - M1 Max (same CPU performance as the M1 Pro).
+The reason I got this is because I do a lot of video editing.
+And the M1 Max has more powerful encoding and decoding chips.
+The SD Card reader is really use because all my cameras record on SD Cards.
+And I like the bigger screen because then I don't need a monitor at home when I'm editing videos (though 16" is not the same as working on a 24 of 27" monitor, it gets the job done)
   - M2 Macbook Air (it's a bit more performant than the M1 - but if you need performance and want a Mac, you should go for the 14" pro IMO) - too expensive for what you get

 In terms of specs: